Activities and sightseeing near Komarna in South Dalmatia

 Klek: If you want to try a different beach than Komarna, the obvious choice is Klek.
 It has a beach with fine pebbles, and it is quite safe for children.
-During the high season, there is a fee for using the parking area (50 Kuna).
+During the high season, there is a fee for using the parking area.
 Along the beach, there are small bars and restaurants and the place is very crowded during the weekends.

+Other small beaches.
 There are other small hidden pebble beaches that are a bit more difficult to find - except if you have a boat.
 When you go from Komarna towards Opuzen turn left on a small road towards Raba and Duba.
-After about one km turn left towards Kremena 400 m after you turned left (direction Duba is a bad road that should be avoided).
-You must then turn left again and continue the gravel road down to an unnamed little beach where the locals have built all sorts of strange cabins.
-The road is passable for any car, but it isn't possible for two cars to pass each other, so look well ahead to see if somebody is coming towards you.
+After about one km turn left towards Kremena 400 m after you turned left you may then turn left again and continue on the gravel road down to an unnamed little beach where the locals have built all sorts of strange cabins.
+The road is bad, but passable for a car, but it isn't possible for two cars to pass each other, so look well ahead to see if somebody is coming towards you.